caseyjohn47/Determinant/README.md

 Added simple error handling for non-integer inputs.

+### Session Five

+Added functionality so that the user can select n for the matrix.

 ## TO DO

-- Allow the user to select the size of the matrix
 - Clean up the UI to make it look nicer
 - Security?